WhySooooFurious/Nugget/README.md

 Sorry to the duck guy

-Looks like he released it the real version now.
+Looks like he released the real version now.
 Will still keep releasing any new betas.